collab-uniba/Monitoring_Issue_Report_Classifiers/README.md

 ### 1. Extract Data from MongoDB Compass

 1. Open MongoDB Compass.
-2. For each collection in the JiraRepos database, execute the following query in the "Project" field:
+2. Run the `MongoExport.py` tool for each collection in the JiraRepos database.
+The tool automates the extraction process and uses the following query in the "Project" field:

     ```json
     {